pixelcog/pixelcog.com/_pages/projects.md

 [![ArkOwl Logo](/img/projects/arkowl.jpg)](http://www.arkowl.com/){: .post-banner style='background-image: url(/img/projects/arkowl.jpg);'}

-ArkOwl is a small startup project founded in 2012 for the purpose of helping large online retailers determine the legitimacy of their online orders.
-Through clever use of social APIs, data mining, and statistical analysis, we provide valuable information to fraud analysts allowing them to mitigate what would be millions in potential losses.
+ArkOwl is a startup I co-founded in 2012 which helps online retailers determine the legitimacy of their online orders.
+Through clever use of social APIs, data mining, and statistical analysis, we provide valuable information to fraud analysts and allow them to mitigate what would be millions in potential losses.

-This project makes extensive use of the [Lithium PHP](http://lithify.me/) framework and [MongoDB](http://www.mongodb.org/), and is hosted with the wonderful PaaS guys at [EngineYard](http://engineyard.com/).
+This project makes extensive use of the [Lithium PHP](http://li3.me/) framework and [MongoDB](http://www.mongodb.org/), and is hosted on Amazon AWS.

 ## FullMonte IOL